davidje13/lean-test/README.md

 	Sets an explicit host name for the browser-based tests to use.
 By default this is `127.0.0.1` (local loopback).
 This only takes effect if `--browser` is used.
-	You may want to change this setting if you need to run tests in a browser running on a different computer on the same network (e.g. by specifying `localhost` to make it available over the network).
+	You may want to change this setting if you need to run tests in a browser running on a different computer on the same network (e.g. by specifying `0.0.0.0` to make it available over the network).

 - `--parallel-suites` / `--parallel` / `-p` / environment `PARALLEL_SUITES=true`:<br>